laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/react-fundamentals/week-15/day-2/lecture-materials/react-css.md

 <br>

-1. Create a regular css style sheet.
+1. Create a regular css style sheet in the example component folder
-2. Import into your component
+2. Import into your component file
 3. Add classes in JSX using the JSX attribute `className`

 <br>
 <br>

 ✨ Let's give it a fancy color: #2465f1

+✨ Bonus: Create a second class reversing the text and background colors ( think themes! )

+✨ Bonus: Refactor your component so that you can pass a class as props and change the look of your button from '<App>'

 <br>
 <br>